-reliance on these non-GAAP measures in assessing our overall financial performance.
-We use "operating income available to RenaissanceRe common shareholders" as a measure to evaluate the underlying fundamentals of our operations and believe it to be a useful measure of our corporate performance.
-"Operating income available to RenaissanceRe common shareholders" as used herein differs from "net income available to RenaissanceRe common shareholders," which we believe is the most directly comparable GAAP measure, by the exclusion of net realized and unrealized agains and losses on investments.
-Our management believes that "operating income available to RenaissanceRe common shareholders" is useful to investors because it more accurately measures and predicts the Company's results of operations by removing the variability arising from fluctuations in the Company's fixed maturity investment portfolio and equity investments trading.
-We also use "operating income available to RenaissanceRe common shareholders" to calculate "operating income available to RenaissanceRe common shareholders per common share-diluted" and "operating return on average common equity."
+We use "operating income (loss) available (attributable) to RenaissanceRe common shareholders" as a measure to evaluate the underlying fundamentals of our operations and believe it to be a useful measure of our corporate performance.
+"Operating income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net income (loss) available (attributable) to RenaissanceRe common shareholders," which we believe is the most directly comparable GAAP measure, by the exclusion of net realized and unrealized gains and losses on investments, and the associated income tax expense or benefit, and the exclusion of the write-down of a portion of the Company's deferred tax asset as a result of the reduction in the U.S corporate tax rate from 35% to 21% effective January 1, 2018 pursuant to the Tax Cuts and Jobs Act of 2017 (the "Tax Bill"), which was enacted on December 21, 2017.
+Our management believes that "operating income (loss) available (attributable) to RenaissanceRe common shareholders" is useful to investors because it more accurately measures and predicts the Company's results of operations by removing the variability arising from fluctuations in the Company's fixed maturity investment portfolio, equity investments trading and investments-related derivatives, the associated income tax expense or benefit of those fluctuations, and the non-recurring impact of the write-down of a portion of the Company's deferred tax assets as a result of the Tax Bill.
+We also use "operating income (loss) available (attributable) to RenaissanceRe common shareholders" to calculate "operating income (loss) available (attributable) to RenaissanceRe common shareholders per common share-diluted" and "operating return on average common equity."

-The following is a reconciliation of: (1) net income available to RenaissanceRe common shareholders to operating income available to RenaissanceRe common shareholders; (2) net income available to RenaissanceRe common shareholders per common shareholders per common share-diluted; and (3) return on average common equity to operating return on average common equity:
+The following is a reconciliation of: (1) net income (loss) available (attributable) to RenaissanceRe common shareholders to operating income (loss) available (attributable) to RenaissanceRe common shareholders; (2) net income (loss) available (attributable) to RenaissanceRe common shareholders per common share-diluted to operating income (loss) available (attributable) to RenaissanceRe common shareholders per common share-diluted; and (3) return on average common equity to operating return on average common equity.

-Year Ended December 31, (in thousands of U.S. dollars, except per share amounts and percentages) 2017 2016 Net (loss) income (attributable) available to RenaissanceRe common shareholders \$(244,770) \$ 480,581 Adjustment for net realized and unrealized gains on investments Adjustment for deferred tax asset write-down (1) (135,822) 36,705 (141,328) Adjustment for income tax expense (2) 11,587 3,000 Operating (loss) income available to RenaissanceRe common shareholders \$(332,300) \$ 342,253 Net (loss) income (attributable) available to RenaissanceRe common shareholders per common share-diluted \$ (6.15) \$ 11.43 Adjustment for net realized and unrealized gains on investments (3.41) (3.40) Adjustment for deferred tax asset write-down (1) Adjustment for income tax expense (2) 0.92 0.29 0.07 Operating (loss) income (attributable) available to RenaissanceRe common shareholders per common share-diluted \$ (8.35) \$ 8.10 Return on average common equity (5.7)% 11.0% Adjustment for net realized and unrealized gains on investments (3.2)% (3.2)% Adjustment for deferred tax asset write-down (1) Adjustment for income tax expense (2) 0.9% 0.3% 0.1% Operating return on average common equity (7.7)% 7.9%
+r Ended ember 31, (in thousands of U.S. dollars, except per share amounts and percentages) 2018 2017 Net income (loss) available (attributable) to RenaissanceRe common shareholders \$197,276 \$(244,770) Adjustment for net realized and unrealized losses (gains) on investments Adjustment for deferred tax asset write-down (1) 175,069 (135,822) 36,705 Adjustment for income tax (benefit) expense (2) (5,750) 11,587 Operating income (loss) available (attributable) to RenaissanceRe common shareholders \$366,595 \$(332,300) Net income (loss) available (attributable) to RenaissanceRe common shareholders per common share-diluted \$ 4.91 \$ (6.15) Adjustment for net realized and unrealized (losses) gains on investments Adjustment for deferred tax asset write-down (1) 4.40 (3.41) Adjustment for income tax (benefit) expense (2) (0.14) 0.29 Operating income (loss) available (attributable) to RenaissanceRe common shareholders per common .
+0.17 Φ (0.05) share-diluted Return on average common equity \$ 9.17 4.7% \$ (8.35) (5.7)% Adjustment for net realized and unrealized gains on investments 4.7% (3.2)% Adjustment for deferred tax asset write-down (1) Adjustment for income tax (benefit) expense (2) -% (0.1)% 0.9% Operating return on average common equity 8.8% (7.7)%